Latest opening: Wildflowers

 To drink: The exclusively European wine list starts at £6 per glass and tops out at £160 for a bottle of 2018 Chassange-Montrachet 1er Cru.
 The cocktail list at Wildflowers is refreshingly uncomplicated and grown up, including melon negroni; Amalfi spritz and Peschiole dirty martini.

-The vibe: Designed by Hart and agency Stiff and Trevillion, the 54-cover space is bright and paired-back in feel with muted pastel colours and a number of vintage pieces.
+The vibe: Designed by Hart, Potter and Studio Found, the 54-cover space is bright and paired-back in feel with muted pastel colours and a number of vintage pieces.
 Potter and team cook to the back of the space in a fully-open kitchen.
 In addition to the main restaurant is a private dining room seating up to 12 guests (with special feasting menus available) and an additional 26 covers outside the restaurant on a fully enclosed terrace.
 Upstairs is a large bar area that has its own menu that draws its inspiration from the cicchetti and pintxos bars of Italy and Spain

 And another thing: Wildflowers is not to be confused with Wildflower, the short-lived Camden fine-dining-in-a-shipping-container restaurant from Irish chef Adrian Martin.